Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Concluding Remarks Concluding Remarks

 Our analysis intentionally conditions on successful completion of the first transport step in pairwise PAICs (i.e., conditional transport of \(\Delta_{BA}\) to the comparator population)---a step known to be challenging for marginal estimands\textsuperscript{18,35}---to isolate the transportability properties of the resulting active-to-active estimand.
 Even under this optimistic assumption, we show that commonly used PAIC estimands, particularly non-collapsible measures, are often not directly transportable across populations.

-Transportability challenges are exacerbated when access to complete PLD is restricted, as is typical in HTA settings.
+Transportability challenges are exacerbated when access to complete IPD is restricted, as is typical in HTA settings.
 Limited data availability constrains assessment of effect modification and population overlap, increasing reliance on strong and often unverifiable assumptions.
-Where feasible, comparative analyses based on complete PLD (e.g., propensity score--based matching or weighting approaches) can facilitate transportability by enabling direct population alignment and reducing dependence on indirect transport assumptions.\textsuperscript{79} Broader access to PLD across sponsors would therefore strengthen the basis of comparative effectiveness assessments and mitigate key limitations of PAICs.
+Where feasible, comparative analyses based on complete IPD (e.g., propensity score--based matching or weighting approaches) can facilitate transportability by enabling direct population alignment and reducing dependence on indirect transport assumptions.\textsuperscript{86} Broader access to IPD across sponsors would therefore strengthen the basis of comparative effectiveness assessments and mitigate key limitations of PAICs.

 More broadly, transportability is not an intrinsic property of a method or effect measure, but a consequence of the interaction between estimand choice, modeling assumptions, and population composition.
 Making these elements explicit---by clearly specifying the target estimand, the population in which it is defined, and the assumptions under which it is transported---can improve the transparency, interpretability, and credibility of synthesized evidence used in HTA and related decision-making contexts.